 DC Charter School Educators

-We partnered with the National Charter School Institute to provide synchronous professional development sessions on best practices for remote ELA instruction to DC charter schools.
+At the start of the pandemic, we partnered with the National Charter School Institute to provide synchronous PD sessions to DC charter schools on best practices for remote ELA instruction.
 Topics included flipped learning, close reading, tools for foundational reading, and small group literacy instruction in the distance setting.
 Through this partnership, DC charter schools also received access to our self-paced courses on distance learning strategies.

 Customized Science of Reading